P. Vijayan: Youth initiatives

 Early in his professional career, Vijayan realised that it was necessary for police to connect with youth in a healthy and positive manner.
 This would not only create a good image of the police in young minds, but also channel the adolescent fascination with authority in a positive and productive manner.

 Thus, Vijayan launched a Student Police Cadet Project in August 2010 in 127 schools across Kerala, with 11,176 students - both boys and girls - enrolled as Cadets (G.O (P) No 121/2010/Home dtd 29-05-2010).
 The project has now been expanded to a statewide network of 433 schools with a combined strength of nearly 35,000 SPCs, being trained by over 850 existing teachers and nearly 1,500 officers of Kerala Police.
 This programme is planned for expansion throughout India.

 As Kozhikode City Police Commissioner, Vijayan initiated the Our Responsibility to Children (ORC) project to address the increasing socially deviant behaviour among adolescents.
 The success of the project prompted Government of Kerala to take it up in all districts, under the aegis of the Kerala Social Security Mission.

 Vijayan is also founder of the Police Youth Football Academy, a football programme for youth at Thrissur.
 He then founded a similar academy at Thiruvananthapuram.

 Personal life

-Vijayan is married to Dr Beena IAS, a medical doctor by training and a civil servant (Kerala cadre 1999) by profession, and the couple have two school-going children.
+Vijayan is married to Dr M. Beena IAS, a medical doctor by training and a civil servant (Kerala cadre 1999) by profession, and the couple have two school-going children.
 In 2008, Vijayan And Beena were recognised as the Model Official Couple by Thrissur-based South Indian Bank Ltd.